 Transform your IT career with our ITIL® 4 Foundation Certification Training.
 Enroll today to stay ahead of the curve and gain a globally recognized expertise.

-Before we look at the best practices for ITIL, let’s note that it is constantly evolving according to the latest developments in technology, security needs, and customer expectations.
+Before we examine the best practices for ITIL, let’s note that it is constantly evolving in response to the latest developments in technology, security needs, and customer expectations.
 Think of these best practices as flexible guidelines:

 1. AI Awareness in ITSM

 With the introduction and adoption of Generative AI, ticket resolution and knowledge base creation are undergoing a complete transformation.
-It is advisable to embed AI ethically with human oversight to avoid over-reliance on automated decision-making.
+It is advisable to embed AI in an ethical manner with human oversight to avoid over-reliance on automated decision-making.

 2. Value Stream Management (VSM)